Red Sox vs. Blue Jays Player Props Betting Odds

 |0

-Bet on player props for Bo Bichette, Matt Chapman or other Blue Jays players with DraftKings Sportsbook.
+Bet on player props for Vladimir Guerrero Jr., Matt Chapman or other Blue Jays players with DraftKings Sportsbook.

 Not all offers available in all states.
 Please gamble responsibly.
 If you or someone you know has developed a gambling problem or addiction, contact 1-800-GAMBLER.